 The lower NAND gate is disabled and the upper NAND gate is enabled if Q is at 1, As a result, we will be able to set the flip flop ( Q = 1, Q= 0) if not already set

 When J = 1 and K = 1

 If Q = 0 the lower NAND gate is disabled the upper NAND gate is enabled.
 This will set the flip flop and hence Q will be 1.
-On the other hand if Q = 1, the lower NAND gate is enabled and flip flop will be reset and hence Q will be 0.
-In other words , when J and K are both high, the clock pulses cause the JK flip flop to toggle.
-Truth table for JK flip flop is shown in table 8.
+On the other hand, if Q = 1, the lower NAND gate is enabled and the flip flop will be reset hence Q will be 0.
+In other words, when J and K are both high, the clock pulses cause the JK flip-flop to toggle.
+The truth table for the JK flip-flop is shown in Table 8.

 |Initial Conditions||Inputs (Pulsed)||Final Output|

 The excitation table for JK or SR flip flop is very simply derived as given in table 9.